lgatto/OpenRefine-ecology/01-working-with-openrefine.md

 ## Creating a Project

 Start the program.
-(Double-click on the `google-refine.exe` file.
+(Double-click on the `openrefine.exe` file.
 Java services will start on your machine, and Refine will open in your Firefox browser, or see the [Getting Started](00-getting-started.html) for details).